Lagrangian-based online safe reinforcement learning for state-constrained systems: Simulation Results

 We compare the proposed method with that of \cite{cohen2023Automatica}, which is an online RL algorithm.
 The algorithm in \cite{cohen2023Automatica} can be considered as the ACIL method with a constant $\hat{\lambda}$ (Technically, the constant $c_{b}$ used in \cite{cohen2023Automatica} is related to a constant $\hat{\lambda}$ by the relation $c_{b} = R^{-1}\hat{\lambda}$).
-To enable a fair comparision and have equivalent control effort applied, we set $c_{b} = 0.075$.
+To enable a fair comparision and have equivalent control effort applied, we set $c_{b} = 0.075$ and keep the gains for the Actor Critic and Identifier components of \cite{cohen2023Automatica} to be the same as the gains for the proposed algorithm.
 We additionally compare both these methods with an offline numerical method of safe Galerkin successive approximation (SGSA) detailed in \cite{almubarak2021CDC}, which assumes the complete knowledge of the system dynamics, and generates control policies close to the optimal solution.
+The SGSA algorithm in \cite{almubarak2021CDC} utilizes a higher-order zeroing control barrier function to ensure safety of the RL agent.

-Figure \ref{fig:circle_plot} shows the visualization of the three algorithms on the mobile robot system.
-Figure \ref{fig:linear_aux} shows the (a) barrier function, (b) control effort and (c) the estimate of Lagrange multiplier.
-We observe that both ACIL and ACI with constant $\lambda$ apply equivalent control effort, but the peak value of the barrier function is less for the proposed ACIL algorithm.
+Fig. \ref{fig:circle_plot} shows the visualization of the three algorithms on the mobile robot system.
+Fig. \ref{fig:linear_aux} shows the (a) barrier function and (b) control effort for the three algorithms.
+We observe that both ACIL and \cite{cohen2023Automatica} apply equivalent control effort, but the peak value of the barrier function is less for the proposed ACIL algorithm.
 Additionally, we compare the cost inccured by each of these algorithms for both the mobile robot system and the delta-wing system in Table \ref{tab:massive}.
 We also compare the costs for ACIL and that of \cite{cohen2023Automatica} under the complete knowledge of the drift dynamics.
 We observe that in both the systems, the proposed ACIL method incurs lesser cost than that of \cite{cohen2023Automatica}.
 Provided the knowledge of the system dynamics, the proposed method outperforms \cite{cohen2023Automatica}.